-In the senior year, students pursue, in consultation with their academic advisor, two areas of concentration called their "major" and "minor".
-These are most commonly chosen from the disciplines of:
+In the senior year, students pursue, in consultation with their academic advisor, a specialization area.
+This is commonly chosen from the disciplines of:

 All students must complete a team-based senior design project, which integrates the technical disciplines and leads to a preliminary design of an aerospace system.
 Students may elect either aircraft or spacecraft versions of the senior design project.

 Students successfully completing the curriculum will be awarded the B.S.
 AAE degree.
 Students completing the 3+2 dual degree program with Morgan State will also receive a civil engineering or engineering physics degree from Morgan State.